Dybondzy/stocks-analysis/README.md

 Once you’re ready to submit, make sure to check your work against the rubric to ensure you are meeting the requirements for this Challenge one final time.
 It’s easy to overlook items when you’re in the zone!

 As a reminder, upload the following deliverables to your stock-analysis GitHub repository:

+## Purpose

+### Overview of Project: Explain the purpose of this analysis.

+Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
+Summary: In a summary statement, address the following questions.
+What are the advantages or disadvantages of refactoring code?
+How do these pros and cons apply to refactoring the original VBA script?
+Deliverable 2 Requirements
+Structure, Organization, and Formatting Requirements (8 points) The written analysis contains the following structure, organization, and formatting:

+There is a title, and there are multiple paragraphs (2 pt).
+Each paragraph has a heading (2 pt).
+There are subheadings to break up text (2 pt).
+Links are working, and images are formatted and displayed where appropriate (2 pt).
+Analysis Requirements (12 points)
+The written analysis has the following:

 ### Deliverable 1: Refactor VBA code and measure performance